Cholera autoinducer-1: Function in Vibrio cholerae pathogenesis

-CAI-1 is an important signaling molecule that has a role in regulating virulence factors, such as the cholera toxin, in Vibrio cholerae.
-This is done through a quorum sensing mechanism.
-As V. cholerae multiplies, genes of the virulence factors are expressed as amount of CAI-1 accumulates including the ones that encode for the cholera toxin.
-This toxin has the ability to disrupt electrolyte balance in intestinal epithelial cells which can lead to issues including severe diarrhea, which is known to be a common symptom of this toxin.
-In addition to the cholera toxin, there are other virulence factors such as surface adhesins, which are essential in helping the bacteria to adhere to the intestinal mucosa.
-This will consequently assist the bacteria in its pathogenic properties.
+As an important signaling molecule, CAI-1 has a role in regulating virulence factors through its quorum sensing mechanism.
+In the case of the cholera toxin, as V. cholerae multiplies and the amount of CAI-1 increases and accumulates, genes of the virulence factors are expressed, including the ones that encode for the cholera toxin.
+This toxin has the ability to disrupt electrolyte balance in intestinal epithelial cells, which can lead to issues including severe diarrhea, a common symptom of cholera toxin.
+In addition to the cholera toxin, other virulence factors such as surface adhesins are expressed, with these being essential in helping the bacteria to adhere to the intestinal mucosa and thereby assist the bacteria in its pathogenic properties.

 Because CAI-1 assists in facilitating biofilm formation, it plays a significant role in promoting colonization of the human gut.
 This provides a way for V. cholerae to avoid attacks from the host immune responses as well as any antibiotics.
-The signaling cascades initiated by CAI-1 enable V. cholerae to survive and infect in the harsh conditions of the gut.
-Observing the important role of CAI-1 in V. cholerae can highlight possible key targets for any future therapeutic intervention.
+The signaling cascades initiated by CAI-1 enable V. cholerae to survive and cause infection in the harsh conditions of the gut.
+This suggests that observing the important role of CAI-1 in V. cholerae could highlight key targets for any future therapeutic intervention.